sakshamm21/Loan-Payoff-ML-model/README.md

  Use loan_train.csv to train the model

- Use loan_test to test it
+ Use loan_test.csv to test it